-Medically needy income standard

-The following dollar amount:

-Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount changes, this item will be revised. , The amount is determined using the following formula: Specify: Other Specify: ounts for incurred medical or remedial care expenses not subject to payment by a third party, specified 2 §CFR 435.726: a.
+AFDC need standard Medically needy income standard , The following dollar amount: Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
+If this amount changes, this item will be revised.
+The amount is determined using the following formula: Specify: , Other Specify: ounts for incurred medical or remedial care expenses not subject to payment by a third party, specified 2 §CFR 435.726: a.
 Health insurance premiums, deductibles and co-insurance chargesb.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.
-Selec ct one: Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected. , The state does not establish reasonable limits. , The state establishes the following reasonable limits Specify: Appendix B: P Participant Access and Eligibility Post-Eligibility Treatment of Income (3 of 7) Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. c.
-Regular Pos st-Eligibility Treatment of Income: 209(B) State.
-Answers pr is not visible ovided in Appendix B-4 indicate that you do not need to complete this section and therefore this section e.
-Appendix B: P Participant Access and Eligibility Post-Eligibility Treatment of Income (4 of 7) Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018.
+Selec ct one: Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected. ı The state does not establish reasonable limits. , The state establishes the following reasonable limits Specify: Appendix B: F Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (3 of 7) Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. c.
+Regular Po st-Eligibility Treatment of Income: 209(B) State.
+Answers pr ovided in Appendix B-4 indicate that you do not need to complete this section and therefore this section e.

+Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018.

 d.
-Post-Eligibility Treatment of Income Using Spousal Impoverishment Rules i.
-Allowance for the personal needs of the waiver participant contribution of a participant with a community spouse toward the cost of home and community-based care if it determines the individual's eligibility under §1924 of the Act.
+Post-Eligibility Treatment of Income Using Spousal Impoverishment Rules

+The state uses the post-eligibility rules of §1924(d) of the Act (spousal impoverishment protection) to determine the contribution of a participant with a community spouse toward the cost of home and community-based care if it determines the individual's eligibility under §1924 of the Act.
 There is deducted from the participant's monthly income a personal needs allowance (as specified below), a community spouse's allowance and a family allowance as specified in the state Medicaid Plan.
 The state must also protect amounts for incurred expenses for medical or remedial care (as specified below).